-NICOLA Ref NIC2017_0017 Title of research proposal Presentations of PTSD and complex grief in those exposed to conflict related trauma and potential mediating role of resiliance Lay summary The aim of this research is to examine the associations between type of exposure (the nature and number of traumatic exposures) to "Troubles" related trauma in NI and degrees of psychological ill health.
+NICOLA Ref NIC2017_0017 Title of research proposal i g related trauma and potential mediating role of resiliance Lay summary The aim of this research is to examine the associations between exposure (the nature and number of traumatic exposures) to "Troubles" related trauma in NI and degrees of psychological ill health.
 We are particularly interested in studying Indicators of post traumatic stress disorder amongst participants exposed to traumatic events and complex grief amongst those who have been traumatically bereaved and whether resilience plays a mediating role in such outcomes.
 A secondary goal is to explore the adverse physical health outcomes linked to trauma exposure to consider relationships between psychological and physical ill health.
 Subject category Chronic illness, disability, biomarkers; Mental Health & Health Services Research Date Approved by NICOLA 25/01/2018